interoberlin/sentient-light-hub-playground/README.md

 * Communication with MQTT broker
 * Mapping engine

-### Features

-tbd

-### Planned features

-tbd

 ## Development

 ### Compilation

-This application can be compiled using the following command.
+This app can be compiled using the following command.
 The created jar file can be found in ./build/libs

 ```
 ./gradlew bootJar